Everyone has a story.

 Behrooz Khorsandi, MSIS

 Professor Behrooz Khorsandi states “one of the most important things in teaching a course is to teach the practical stuff.”
 As a networking subject matter expert, Professor Khorsandi includes material that is related to everyday life that will be beneficial on a practical basis after students graduate.
-As an adjunct professor, Khorsandi teaches Advanced Data Communications and Cyber Security Technologies at Touro College’s Graduate School of Technology.
+As an adjunct professor, Khorsandi teaches Advanced Data Communications and Cyber Security Technologies at Touro University’s Graduate School of Technology.

 Professionally, Khorsandi is a Consultant/Architect with IBM Global Technical Services (GTS), where he currently focuses on the Microsoft technologies, the cloud, and hybrid cloud practices.
 Khorsandi has earned Level three (3) Certified Technical Specialist and Senior Consulting Infrastructure Services Solution Manager certifications at IBM during his 37-year IBM career.
 He has served as in integral part of various IBM offering teams, developing Consulting and Services solutions for Active Directory and Azure AD, Exchange Server, Office 365, Windows Server, and Windows 10 migrations that have been utilized by team members across IBM GTS.
 His work at IBM is directly related to everything that he teaches at Touro.
 Professor Khorsandi has updated his advanced Data Communications and Cybersecurity course at GST to include all the latest advancements and developments in Cloud Technology, Firewall, and Storage Area Networks.